이상형 (Isanghyeong) & 첫인상 (Cheot-insang) — Talking About Your Ideal Type in Korean

 “I’m drawn to Jeong-mok.” / “I feel attracted to Jeong-mok.”

-👉 Explanation: The verb 끌리다 (kkeul-li-da) literally means “to be pulled.”
-In this context, it describes being attracted to someone—not only physically, but also to their personality, energy, or the way they talk.
-It suggests a stronger pull, a kind of chemistry.
+The verb 끌리다 literally means “to be pulled.”
+In dating, it describes a strong attraction — to someone’s energy, personality, or the way they talk.
+It implies a deeper chemistry, not just appearance.

 Jeong-mok-ssi-ege ho-gam-i i-sseo-yo